 Justin M. Berg is an Assistant Professor of Organizational Behavior at the Stanford Graduate School of Business.
 He received his Ph.D. in Management from The Wharton School, University of Pennsylvania and his B.A. in Organizational Studies and Psychology from the University of Michigan.
 His research focuses on creativity and innovation.
 He studies how to successfully develop, evaluate, and implement creative ideas in and outside organizations.
 This includes research on job crafting, which is the process of employees creatively reshaping their own jobs to better suit their personalities and interests.

 Justin has done research with and consulted for a variety of organizations, including Cirque du Soleil, Google, VMware, Burt’s Bees, and the Make-A-Wish Foundation.
-His work has been published in Administrative Science Quarterly, Academy of Management Journal, Academy of Management Review, Organizational Behavior and Human Decision Processes, and Organization Science, as well as featured in TIME, BusinessWeek, Wall Street Journal, Fast Company, The Atlantic, Inc., Forbes, Washington Post, and Harvard Business Review.
+His work has been published in Administrative Science Quarterly, Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, and Organization Science, as well as featured in TIME, BusinessWeek, Wall Street Journal, Fast Company, The Atlantic, Inc., Forbes, Washington Post, and Harvard Business Review.
 In addition, Justin has received the Best Published Paper Award from the Academy of Management OMT Division, as well as the Penn Prize for Excellent in Teaching by Graduate Students.

 Prior to graduate school, Justin was an R&D Consultant for the Center for Positive Organizations at the Ross School of Business at the University of Michigan.
 During this time, he led the invention of the Job Crafting™ Exercise (along with Jane Dutton and Amy Wrzesniewski), which is a tool that helps people creatively redesign their jobs.